kirby-b/Pong-gd/README.md

 # Pong GD

 This was a small project to learn how to use c# in Godot.
 It has taught me a lot, especially the correct used of c# with godot.
-Using C# for almost everything in this project was a nightmare.
-C# for godot only really works for math behind the scenes, and even then it can be annoying.
-The hardest part of this project was making the enemy computer paddle follow the balls Y of all things and I still am not happy with how it works, so I chose to make both paddles players(one with WASD, the other with arrow keys)
+Dont get me wrong; C# works fine as a controller for basic stuff like this.
+But
+GDScript works better in a lot of ways.
+This isnt Godot or C#'s fault and it ultimatly comes down to one thing: GDScript is made for godot and C# is just supported.
+This means that gd will always work better for actually working with the engine, which is why a lot of people mainly use C# for math and heavy calculations that run slower with GDScript.

+In conclusion, both are acceptable languages, both are valueable to learn, and you shouldnt choose just one of these languages to use(this applys to a lot of things actually)